joannah62/Atlas/README.md

 - More bonus questions, i.e. naming neighbouring countries, official/main languages, population sizes, etc.
 - Difficulty settings
 - Anything else you can think of?
 Do let us know! :smiley:

+## The deployed application is available at https://www.playatlasgame.com/